poets-ai/elegy/docs/index.md

 _Elegy is a Neural Networks framework based on Jax and Haiku._

-Elegy can be seen as an opinionated Keras port since it keeps most of the API and docuwmentation, but makes changes to either play better with Jax/Haiku or give more flexibility to researchers and developers, see [Advanced Usage](https://poets-ai.github.io/elegy/advanced-usage).
+Elegy implements the Keras API but makes changes to play better with Jax & Haiku and give more flexibility around losses and metrics (more on this soon).
+Elegy is still in _beta_, feel free to test it and send us your feedback!

 #### Main Features